 Chemicals: Chemicals imported into Kuwait must be labeled with the product name, application, active ingredients percentages of components and composition, United Nations’ CAS-NO, side effects, storage/handling/hazmat instructions, environmental and occupational safety health risk, poison control, and disposal instructions.

-Pharmaceuticals: Pharmaceutical products must be labeled with the batch or lot number, production date, expiration date, content description, storage information, usage information, indications and contraindications for use, and reference to the pharmacopeia standards used.
+Pharmaceuticals: Pharmaceutical products must be labeled with the batch or lot number, production date, expiration date, content description, storage information, usage information, indications and contra indications for use, and reference to the pharmacopoeia standards used.

 The outside marking on each package or container should identify the name of the shipper, the name and address of the consignee, the weight of the package, the number of the package if shipped as a part of a bulk shipment, and the country of origin.
 If products are of U.S. origin, “Made in the U.S.A.” should be clearly marked on the package.